Birch and Swinnerton-Dyer conjecture in the complex multiplication case and the congruent number problem: Elliptic curve and class field theory

 a).
-In the case of $p\equiv 3\ (\mod \ 4)$, we have $\omega^{(1)}_{K}(p)=-p$ and we normalize this character as $\omega^{(1)}_{K}(p)=-1$.
-Then, its normalized complex conjugation $\omega^{(2)}_{K}(1)(p)$ is also given by $\omega^{(2)}_{K}(1)(p)=-1$.
+In the case of $p\equiv 3\ (\mod \ 4)$, we have $\omega^{(1)}_{K}(p)=-p$ and we normalize this character as $\omega^{(1)}_{K,a}(p)=-1$.
+Then, its normalized complex conjugation $\omega^{(2)}_{K,a}(1)(p)$ is also given by $\omega^{(2)}_{K,a}(1)(p)=-1$.

 b).
 Consider the case of $p\equiv 1\ (\mod \ 4)$ and then the prime $p$ decomposes as $p=\pi\bar{\pi}$ where $\pi$ denotes the element of $\mathbb{Z}[i]$ such that we have $\pi\equiv 1\ (\mod \ 2+2i).$ Let $\wp$ denote the prime ideal $\wp=(\pi)$ in $\mathbb{Z}[i]$.
 It is known that we have $\omega^{(1)}_{K}(\wp)=\overline{\bigl(\frac{D}{\pi}\bigr)}_{4}\pi$ or $\bigl(\frac{D}{\pi}\bigr)_{4}\bar{\pi}$ (depending on the choice of $\iota:\overline{\mathbb{Q}}_{p}\simeq \mathbb{C}$) where $\bigl(\frac{\cdot}{\pi}\bigr)_{4}$ denotes the $4^{\text{th}}$-power residue symbol.
 Assume that we have $\omega^{(1)}_{K}(\wp)=\overline{\bigl(\frac{D}{\pi}\bigr)}_{4}\pi$.
-In this case, we normalize this character as $\omega^{(1)}_{K}(\wp)=\overline{\bigl(\frac{D}{\pi}\bigr)}_{4}$ and its normalized complex conjugation $\omega^{(2)}_{K}(1)(\wp)$ is given by $\omega^{(2)}_{K}(1)(\wp)=\bigl(\frac{D}{\pi}\bigr)_{4}$.
+In this case, we normalize this character as $\omega^{(1)}_{K,a}(\wp)=\overline{\bigl(\frac{D}{\pi}\bigr)}_{4}$ and its normalized complex conjugation $\omega^{(2)}_{K,a}(1)(\wp)$ is given by $\omega^{(2)}_{K,a}(1)(\wp)=\bigl(\frac{D}{\pi}\bigr)_{4}$.

-In this case, we normalize the Hecke character as $\omega^{(1)}_{K}(x)\mapsto \omega^{(1)}_{K}(x)/x_{\infty}$ (its normalized complex conjugation is $\omega^{(2)}_{K}(1)$).
-Since one of these local eigenvalues of normalized Hecke characters is a root of unity (i.e. weight $0$) and this forces the normalized Hecke $L$-function to be of weight $0$, the normalized Hecke characters factor through global finite Galois extensions.
-From now on, we consider the normalized actions of Hecke and Galois characters and denote $L$-functions by the same symbol except $L(E,s)$.
-In particular, a Frobenius eigenvalue $\alpha$ at $\mathbb{F}_{l}$ of the Tate module satisfies $\mid \alpha \mid=1$ but $\not=l^{\frac{1}{2}}$ as in this example. \end{ex}
+Since one of these local eigenvalues of normalized Hecke characters is a root of unity (i.e. weight $0$), this forces the normalized Hecke $L$-function to be of weight $0$ and thus the normalized Hecke characters factor through global finite Galois extensions. \end{ex}